arttuka/reagent-material-ui/README.md

 If you want to use another date library, you can use [date-fns](https://date-fns.org/) adapters.
 The adapters from Material-UI Lab are not included in this library.

+#### Using npm dependencies with Figwheel Main

+To use npm dependencies with Figwheel Main, you need to exclude prebuilt JS files (React from CLJSJS and Material UI from this library).
+To do so, add these exclusions to your dependency.
+See the example project for working configuration.

+    [arttuka/reagent-material-ui "5.0.0-alpha.27-1" :exclusions [cljsjs/react cljsjs/react-dom cljsjs/react-dom-server arttuka/reagent-material-ui-js]]

 #### Material UI component names with shadow-cljs